Last Updated: Nov 20, 2018

 The crowd-funding raised $2.5 million dollars, and in March 2014 Facebook bought out Oculus for $2 billion.
 It's also backed by legendary game programmer and co-creator of Doom, John Carmack, among other game developers.
 The Oculus Rift went through many different pre-production models and was then released to the public in March 2016.

 Today it's one of the best VR headsets on the market without question, and one of the two leading headsets for PC gamers, with a heap of games available and some great features including a stereoscopic OLED (organic light-emitting diode) which helps to eliminate motion blur, a 1080 x 1200 resolution per eye, a 90 Hz refresh rate, and 110 degrees field of view.
 Then there's the built-in 3D positional headphones, and rotational and positional tracking.

-The other leading VR headset besides the Oculus Rift is the HTC Vive which was released in April 2016.
-It was developed by two prominent tech companies, HTC and Valve Corporation, the former being a successful smartphone and tablet manufacturer and the latter being the company behind Steam and popular games like the Half Life series.
+The other leading VR headset besides the Oculus Rift is the HTC Vive which was released in April 2016, with an all-new and improved "Pro" edition with better quality resolution released fairly recently (April 2018).
+The Vive was developed by two prominent tech companies, HTC and Valve Corporation, the former being a successful smartphone and tablet manufacturer and the latter being the company behind Steam and the Half Life series.

 VR renders at a maximum of 90 frames per second (or 90 Hz), which is a fair bit more than the maximum 60 frames per second (60 Hz) of most standard gaming displays.
 But here's the thing: whilst the refresh rate is the “maximum” frames per second your eyes can see, with standard gaming displays you always aim to get to that holy grail of 60 if you can, but if it lowers a bit below 60 it hardly ruins the experience much (assuming you don't go too consistently low such as 30-40 and under).